I need to change this code, but it has no test!

 - Approval Tests, TCR, and Menders

-5 great talks on Legacy Code that I the pleasure to host.
+5 great talks on Legacy Code that I had the pleasure to host.
 Learn how to test existing code and approach unfamiliar codebases.

 - 5 coding exercises to practice refactoring Legacy Code